Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 The "ment" endings.

-An article of clothing, a form of address, a testament or a relief.
+A garment, a vouvoiement, a testament or a relief.
 Words ending in "ism" and "asm".

-Words that end in "phone".
+Words ending in "phone".
 A telephone, a dictaphone, a microphone, a saxophone.

-Words that end in "scope".
-A telescope, a microscope or a neuroscope.
+Words ending in "scope".
+A telescope, microscope or neuroscope.
 Words ending in "age".

-A landing, a tattoo, an exhibition opening, a setting, a garage or a heating.
-A few exceptions come to mind on this indication, it is the beach, the picture and the page.
+A landing, a tattoo, an exhibition opening, a setting, a garage or even a heater.
+A few exceptions come to mind on this indication, namely the beach, the image and the page.

 The "oir" words.
-A drawer, a mirror, a razor, a tank in a car, a dormitory or a urinal.
+A drawer, a mirror, a razor, a car tank, a dormitory or a urinal.
 Power.

 A flight.
 A sunflower.
 A tunnel, a court, a newspaper or a thread.